 Duration: one to four months, between June 2015 and May 2016.
 The recommended duration of a residency is 2 months.
 Applicants from all over the world may apply.

 Grants: No grants are currently available; selected candidates are issued a letter of support for individual grant-seeking.

-Costs: Studio and living space rent is 312 EUR/month, including all taxes, use of equipment, communal spaces and bicycles.
+Costs: Studio and living space rent is 312 EUR/month during off season and 412 EUR/month during the high-season, including all taxes, use of equipment, communal spaces and bicycles.

 Returning residents.
 NAC plans to establish a special production based programme for returning residents (those, who have already made a NAC residency, but express a wish or are invited to return and do it once again).
 In this case the residency would focus on production and presentation of a specific work of art or research.

 Residents should be aware that the AIR programme may host a mix of returning residents, artists who take part in one of the NAC projects, invited artists, artists with grants, and self paying artists at the same time.
 We try to always have one or two local artists in the international group of residents.
 AIR programme constitutes one part of NAC activities, thus artists-in-residency may need to share NAC communal spaces with participants of simultaneously running projects, students and weekend visitors.
 NAC is especially busy in June-September.
 We try to do our best in informing residents about upcoming projects and visits, and encourage interaction.